FBI fires agent Peter Strzok, who sent anti-Trump texts

 Strzok then praised Clinton's nomination in July: "Congrats on a woman nominated for President in a major party!
 About damn time!"

-The messages were sent between Aug.
-16,2015 through Dec.
+The messages were sent from Aug.
+16, 2015 to Dec.
 1, 2016.
 When Mueller learned of the exchanges last summer, he removed Strzok from the special counsel team.

 Many of the texts were sent before Trump and Clinton secured their respective party's nomination.
 Strzok and Page also took shots at other candidates in the race, including former Maryland Gov. Martin O'Malley, Vermont Sen. Bernie Sanders — both of whom were seeking the Democratic nomination — and Ohio Gov. John Kasich, a Republican.